 Well, hang around for a moment and I will use this post to prove my chinchilla’s intelligence to you and let you be the judge and jury on this topic.

-What I did to counter this behavior was immediately started training my female chinchilla that her dust bath (a breakdown of why chinchillas take dust baths) is something to enjoy and represents something that she wants.
+To counter this behavior, I immediately started training my female chinchilla that her dust bath is something to enjoy and represents something that she wants.

-I will make a YouTube video of this soon demonstrating to give you guys an idea and place it back into this post.
-It’s fun to watch or interact with a chinchilla in this manner.
+I will make a YouTube video of this soon to show you exactly what I’m talking about.
+When it’s ready, I’ll add it to this article.
+You’ll see, it’s fun to watch or interact with a chinchilla in this manner.

 Another fun way that chinchillas can show their intelligence.